 - Public Health Practice

-Ogden LO Buehler JW, Bernet P. Funding formulas for public health allocations: federal and state strategies.
-J Public Health Management Practice, 2012;18(4):323-332.
+Ogden LO, Buehler JW, Bernet P. Funding formulas for public health allocations: federal and state strategies.
+Journal of Public Health Management and Practice 2012;13(4):323-332.

-Buehler JW, Bernet PM, Ogden LO.
+Buehler JW, Bernett PM, Ogden LO.
 Resource and cost adjustment in the design of allocation funding formulas in public health programs.
-J Public Health Management Practice, 2012;18(4):323-332.
+Journal of Public Health Management and Practice, 2012;18(4):323-332.

 Buehler JW, Bernet PM, Ogden LO.
 Reference allocations and use of a disparity measure to inform the design of allocation funding formulas in public health programs.
-J Public Health Management Practice, 2012;18(4):333-338.
+Journal of Public Health Management and Practice, 2012;18(4):333-338.